 - for not obeying the Commands of Jesus:

 - "Love the Lord your God with all your heart and with all your soul and with all your mind.

 - "Love your neighbor as yourself (Matthew 22:37-39)."

-Lord, forgive us for our tendancy to cast judgment, to overlook our own faults and criticize others.
+Lord, forgive us for our tendency to cast judgment, to overlook our own faults and criticize others.
 We are truly sorry, for we, like the Pharisees, can easily fall into the habit of reading Your Word just to grow in knowledge, to display our knowledge before others rather than hiding it in our hearts and applying it to our lives.
 We, too, have nailed you to the cross because of our sins.
 Thank you for your selfless act of forgiveness, Lord.
 May we truly live out this Love Command.
-Fill us with anew with Your love and give us a burning passion to love others.
+Fill us anew with Your love and give us a burning passion to love others.
 In Jesus Name, Amen.